-The National Association of Intercollegiate Athletics (NAIA) consists of 300 schools.
+The National Association of Intercollegiate Athletics (NAIA) consists of 250 schools.
 It includes two divisions (Division I and II) and oversees 13 sports.
 PlayNAIA is the official clearinghouse for NAIA eligibility and helps future student-athletes discover and connect with NAIA schools, coaches and athletic scholarships.
 Every student-athlete must register with the NAIA Eligibility Center to play sports at an NAIA college or university.

 - 1. Register online at play.mynaia.org.
-There is a registration fee. - 2.
-You must send your SAT/ACT scores directly to the Clearinghouse using code 9876. - In addition to filing the appropriate forms with the NCAA/NAIA Clearinghouse, students should prepare an athletic profile or resume and an initial letter of interest to send to college coaches.
+There is a registration fee. - In addition to filing the appropriate forms with the NCAA/NAIA Clearinghouse, students should prepare an athletic profile or resume and an initial letter of interest to send to college coaches.